tinymce/beehive-flow/README.md

 ## Versions

-Beehive Flow dictates how a project's internal version should be modeled.
+Beehive Flow dictates a project's version scheme and how it changes through the branch process.

 The main branch should have a version `a.b.0-alpha`.
 As soon as a release branch is created, main's version should be incremented to `a.c.0-alpha`.